tanveagerwal/MS1_2021.github.io/README.md

 ## Prototype 1

+*Feedback*

+From the feedback that I received, I knew that I had to narrow down on a certain experience.
+This was really helpful because I was pretty lost.
+So I decided to go with the feeling of loneliness, because it’s an overwhelming feeling for many people that I am talking to right now.

+*Statement*

 Although loneliness is the feeling of being alone, it can still feel different to different people.
 Some people may even feel it around people that they love and find comfort around.
 This is why I feel that feeling lonely is not something that you can escape or just stop feeling if you want, rather, you have to find comfort in your loneliness and be okay or even happy being and feeling alone.
 I also find a beautiful irony in the concept of loneliness.
 We are all born alone, go through life alone, and eventually pass alone too; so why do we feel lonely when we’re alone?
 Anyway, what I am trying to do through this project is help people find comfort in being lonely, not escape the feeling or stop feeling that way, because I know this easier said than done.
 The question I am going to be asking is, is there anything that gives you comfort when you feel lonely?
 If yes, what is it?